rufuspollock/gov-spending-gb-analysis/README.md

 * Identify initial questions / analyses
   * Biggest recipients
   * Department spending over time (can we see the spending cuts?)
+  * Extract entities with counts

+## Data

+* The Data Package for UK Spending: <https://raw.github.com/openspending/dpkg-uk25k/master/datapackage.json>
+* The all in one CSV file (3.7Gb): <http://data.etl.openspending.org/uk25k/spending-latest.csv>

+### Summary

+* Size: ~3.8Gb, 5.5m records
+  * 2010 ends around line 535280
+* Essential fields

+## Analysis

+### Preparation

+1. Grab the data into the cache subdirectory
+2. Create a Postgresql database named gbspend (you could use any name but you'll need to change names in scripts).
+3. Prep a load script using [data package tools load-postgresql script](http://github.com/okfn/dptools):

+      python bin/load-postgresql.py cache/datapackage.sample.json > scripts/create.sql

+4. Use this to create table ("sample") and load sample data into it:

+      psql gbspend -f scripts/create.sql

+### Quick and Dirty Techniques

+#### Looking at specific rows

+As part of preparing a sample we needed to search through the data quickly.
+Specifically, data is approx date ordered and we wanted to try pulling out all of 2010.
+This required a search for last row containing 2010 data.
+However, the technique we use is general and very fast.

+Easiest way is printing out a specific line and checking the date.
+This is a big files (millions of lines) so we can't open in a spreadsheet.
+We use some simple unix tools to do this quickly.

+   # print line 100,000 and then pull out 60th "column"
+   # NB: cut splits on ',' not on CSV columns.
+   # Usually the same but not if ',' in one of the column contents
+   sed '100000q;d' latest.csv | cut -d, -f 60